ahmad-imran-07/NoteNest-A-Note-Taking-Application/README.md

 - **Exit Confirmation Dialog**
   Pressing the back button on the main screen shows a dialog to confirm app exit, preventing accidental closure.

-## 📷 Screenshots

-> (Add screenshots here if you have any - e.g., Home Screen, Add Note, View Notes, Note Detail)

 ## 📄 License